Main Dishes

 Instructions

-3. Add the meat again, deglaze with the stock and wine, add the bay leaf and cloves.
+3. Return the veal to the pot.
+Add the veal stock and wine, then add the bay leaf and cloves.

-5. Alloy with egg yolk, season with salt, pepper and sugar.
-The sauce should have a nice sour taste.
+7. Season with salt, pepper, and a pinch of sugar.
+The sauce should have a sour taste.

-6. Broad ribbon noodles tossed in butter or homemade spaetzle go well with it.
+8. Serve with broad ribbon noodles tossed in butter or homemade spaetzle.

 About Editorial Staff